 To learn all about the PHT units, IRA Partnership units, CFH positions, and NIRAN notes, please visit the What Do I Own section of the website.

 I’m a CFH.
 How did I end up with these PHT units?
 Even if you decided to continue paying premiums and became a CFH (Continuing Fractional Holder) you received units in the pool in exchange for 5% of the face amount of your policy investments.
 So, everyone who did not hold their investment in an IRA account was issued PHT units in the pool.
 This was required under the Bankruptcy Plan and these units have been in the pool since 2017.

-Distributions to the Pool – If you hold PHT units and/or IRA Partnership units, you likely received small general distribution checks made to the pool of 16,000+ investors in November 2019 and August 2020.
+Distributions to the Pool – If you hold PHT units and/or IRA Partnership units, you likely received general distribution checks made to the pool of investors.
+You can find the general details of the various distributions on the Distributions page.
 The date and amount of these distribution checks can be found on your Trust Distribution Report, via the Investor Portal.
-Instead of receiving these small checks over the next 10 years, you received a lump sum buy out.
-As stated before, you will no longer receive any more distributions made to the pool based on those units.
+When the Trust redeemed your units, you received a lump sum payment based on the then stated value of units, as set forth in our SEC filings.
+After the buy back, you will no longer receive future distribution checks with respect to these units.
 Again, this buy-back has no impact on your other holdings.

 Please take the time to log into the Investor Portal so you will be able to see what is held in your Account, see Distribution Reports and obtain other information specific to your investments.
 The direct link to the Investor Portal is https://phtinvestor.northstarlife.com.
-When NorthStar takes over on November 1st, the same login and password will work.
-Initial logins and passwords were provided to you in 2017, but if you no longer have it, you can send a message to firstname.lastname@example.org and request that Magna Servicing send you an email that will allow you to reset your password – if possible, include your HolderIDs with your request.
+Initial logins and passwords were provided to you in 2017, but if you no longer have it, you can send a message to firstname.lastname@example.org and request that NorthStar send you an email that will allow you to reset your password – if possible, include your HolderIDs with your request.